sylus/website/content/page/resume.md

   - Adherance to WCAG 2.0 AA and Government of Canada web standards
   - Developed a distirbuted content staging model using web services, rest via json, and UUID
   - Ensure the platform provides extensive multilingualism support across both the front and back end interfaces
-  - Assisted in development of the new Dissemination Model to make finding data easier
+  - Assisted in development of the new Dissemination Model to make finding data on portal easier to find
   - Work alongside a contractor on extending Drupal to be more of an output metadata framework powered by REST

 **Open Plus ([openplus.ca][openplus]) <br> // September 2010 – March 2011 (Full Time) <br> // March 2011 – Present (Contract, Part Time)**